 \subsection{Prior Works}

-\textit{Power grid time-domain simulation.} Most commercial power grid simulators implement a partitioned-solution approach \cite{milano2010power} or an implicit integration scheme.
-On the one hand, the partition approach sequentially solves DAEs describing the power grid dynamics.
-In particular, this approach freezes the dynamic (resp. algebraic) variables to solve for the algebraic (resp. dynamic) variables.
-Such a strategy enables independently simulating power grid dynamic components.
-However, it also introduces a delay error propagating throughout the power grid simulation~\cite{stott1979power}.
-On the other hand, implicit integration schemes simultaneously solve the differential and algebraic equations describing the power grid dynamics.
-Such a scheme eliminates delay error propagation.
-However, it requires simultaneously solving all the power grid components using expensive iterative methods (\eg Newton’s method), which may require matrix inversion~\cite{milano2010power}.
+\textit{Power grid time-domain simulation.} Most commercial power grid simulators use either a partitioned-solution approach or an implicit integration scheme \cite{milano2010power}.
+The partition approach solves power grid DAEs sequentially, freezing the dynamic (resp. algebraic) variables to solve for the algebraic (resp. dynamic) variables.
+This strategy allows for independent simulation of power grid dynamic components but introduces a delay error that propagates throughout the simulation \cite{stott1979power}.
+On the other hand, implicit integration schemes simultaneously solve the power grid DAEs, eliminating delay error propagation.
+However, they require solving all power grid dynamic components simultaneously using expensive iterative methods (\eg Newton’s method) \cite{milano2010power}.

-\textit{Parallel computing-based solutions.} Building on the continuous advance of high-performance parallel computing, many works~\cite{shu2005parallel, tomim2009parallel, jalili2009instantaneous, palmer2016gridpacktm, crow1990parallel, aristidou2013dynamic, fabozzi2013accelerated, gurrala2015parareal, park2021examination} have proposed and developed parallel computing-based solutions to accelerate the simulation of complex power grids.
-For example, in~\cite{palmer2016gridpacktm}, the authors employed high-performance computing to achieve faster simulation.
-Furthermore, the authors of~\cite{shu2005parallel,tomim2009parallel,jalili2009instantaneous} designed parallel algorithms for power grid dynamic simulation by spatially decomposing the simulation task.
-Similarly, one can also parallelize across (i) the time-domain~\cite{gurrala2015parareal,park2021examination} or (ii) across numerical solvers~\cite{crow1990parallel,aristidou2013dynamic,fabozzi2013accelerated}.
-In particular, the parareal in time algorithm was employed in~\cite{gurrala2015parareal,park2021examination} to provide faster simulations of large-scale power grids.
-Parallel computing-based solutions, however, still consume a high amount of computational resources and the speedup is limited by the part of serial applications, which could prevent their application for tasks requiring multiple forward simulations, \eg control, uncertainty quantification, and optimization.
+\textit{Parallel computing-based solutions.} Advancements in high-performance parallel computing have led to the development of solutions to speed up the simulation of power grids~\cite{tomim2009parallel, palmer2016gridpacktm}.
+However, using parallel computing requires a large amount of computational resources, and the speedup is limited by the serial nature of the power grid applications.
+This limitation could prevent their use in tasks that require multiple forward simulations, such as control, or optimization.

+\textit{Deep learning-based solutions.} Deep learning-based computational tools have the potential to revolutionize how we predict and simulate complex dynamical systems.
+Recently, numerous publications have developed faster alternatives to traditional numerical schemes.
+These publications can be roughly classified into deep learning-based methods aiming at (i) learning the governing equations of the system~\cite{brunton2016discovering,schaeffer2017learning}, (ii) encoding the underlying physics into training protocols~\cite{raissi2019physics, moya2022dae, karniadakis2021physics}, or (iii) predicting the future states of the system~\cite{qin2019data, jin2022learning}.